Food & Drinks in Prague – traditional Czech street food sausage with mustard and pickles

 Before you start ordering everything on the menu, it helps to understand what Czech food is all about.

-Czech cuisine is simple, but in the best possible way.
+Czech Cuisine is simple, but in the best possible way.
 It focuses on a few key elements: meat, sauces, dumplings, and bold flavors.
 Meals are usually hearty and filling, designed to satisfy rather than impress visually.

 You’ll notice very quickly that this is not light food, and that’s part of the charm.
 These dishes were created for colder weather and long days, which is why they feel so comforting.